Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation, Cycle 7.md

 To be part of this historic movement, visit [Join The Movement](https://jordannicholas.org/join_the_movement) and contribute to the mission.
 By joining, you will be stepping into a transformative community dedicated to creating a world that mirrors our highest aspirations and brings Heaven to Earth.

 One of the first hills we aim to take as we commence The Battle relates to the executive branches of the United States.
-For a brief overview, see [[Above The Chaos, 2024 Elections]].
+For a brief overview, see [[Above The Chaos, 2024 and 2026 Elections]].

 With hope and unity,